mandaarien/cat_litter_stats_tidbyt_petkit/README.md

 # 🐈 PETKIT Cat Litter Box Stats for Tidbyt / [Tronbyt Server](https://github.com/tronbyt/)
-⚠️ Recommended way: Use the script/automation via HomeAssistant with [TidbytAssistant](https://github.com/savdagod/TidbytAssistant) for automations.
+⚠️ Recommended to use the script/automation via HomeAssistant with [TidbytAssistant](https://github.com/savdagod/TidbytAssistant) for automations and display notifications.

-😺 Needs this awesome HACS Integration to work: [home-assistant-petkit](https://github.com/RobertD502/home-assistant-petkit)
+😺 Needs this Petkit HACS Integration to work: [home-assistant-petkit](https://github.com/RobertD502/home-assistant-petkit)

 This Pixlet applet shows recent usage statistics from your automatic litterbox  (e.g. PuraMax 1/2):